FaradayRF/Faraday-Software/Tutorials/start/configuring-faraday.md

 ## Device Configuration Setup

 First, we should ensure the Device Configuration program can communicate with Proxy running in the background.
 For this we need to create the `deviceconfiguration.ini` file from `deviceconfiguration.sample.ini` as we did for Proxy.
 Next, edit the `[DEVICES]` section to contain the same configuration Proxy is configured with in `proxy.ini`

 `[FLASK]`: Flask server configuration values
  * `HOST`: IP Address or hostname of flask server
  * `PORT`: Network port to serve data

-`[DEVICES]`: Unit 0 Proxy configuration values section
+`[DEVICES]`: Section for unit Callsigns and Node IDs
  * `UNITS`: Quantity of Faraday radios to configure (supports one at this time)
  * `UNIT0CALL`: Callsign to associate with radio connected to Proxy
  * `UNIT0ID`: Node ID of radio connected to Proxy